Karin Boye: Legacy

-Karin Boye was given two very different epitaphs.
+Boye was given two very different epitaphs.
 The best-known is the poem Död amazon (Dead Amazon) by Hjalmar Gullberg, in which she is depicted as "Very dark and with large eyes".
 Another poem was written by her close friend Ebbe Linde and is entitled Död kamrat (Dead friend).
 Here, she is depicted not as a heroic Amazon but as an ordinary human, small and grey in death, released from battles and pain.

-Boye is also model to the character Isagel in Harry Martinson's 1956 poem Aniara.
+She is also model to the character Isagel in Harry Martinson's 1956 poem Aniara.
 Boye and Martinson had a close friendship in the 1930's.

-Karin Boye has been the subject of several biographies, numerous literary studies and articles, and her work have continuously been published in new Swedish editions.
+Boye has been the subject of several biographies, numerous literary studies and articles, and her work have continuously been published in new Swedish editions.
 In 1994, her Complete Poems was published in English translation by David McDuff.
 Her most widely read book Kallocain has been translated to over 25 different languages.

 A literary association dedicated to her work was created in 1983, keeping her work alive by spreading it among new readers.
 In 2004, one of the branches of the Uppsala University Library was named in her honour.